Saturday September 22, 2018 9:00 AM -4:30 PM

 Taught by Ajaan Thanissaro (Geoff)

 Bring lunch.
-There will be an opportunity to donate food for the meal offering
+There will be a number of monastics at this event and opportunity to donate food for the meal offering

 Ajaan Thanissaro (Geoff) is an American monk of the Thai forest tradition.
 After graduating from Oberlin College in 1971 with a degree in European Intellectual History, he studied meditation under Ajaan Fuang Jotiko in Thailand and ordained in 1976.
 In 1991 he helped establish Metta Forest Monastery in San Diego, CA where he is the abbot.
 He is a prolific writer and translator.
 Many of his works can be found online at www.accesstoinsight.org.